coreweave/tensorizer/docs/subprocess-serialization.md

 ## If starting from CPU memory

 Tensors in CPU memory need to moved to shared memory to be communicated with a subprocess.
-PyTorch `multiprocessing` will do this transparently, but be aware that a memcpy occurs.
+PyTorch `multiprocessing` will do this automatically, but be aware that a memcpy occurs.
 You'll also need additional "surge" CPU memory during the duration of the copy of each tensor.
 PyTorch copies tensors serially, so you need additional memory equal to the size of your largest tensor.
 This is only used during the memcpy itself.
-The original non-shared memory is immediately freed (unless it is also in use by some other tensor)
+The original non-shared memory is immediately freed thereafter (unless it is also in use by some other tensor)

 Depending on how you are constructing your CPU tensor, you may be able to preemptively `tensor.share_memory()` ahead of time, thus saving a memcpy when passing to the subprocess.

+[!WARNING]

+The main process should avoid modifying tensors while they are being serialized from shared memory, to avoid corrupting the written file.
+If serializing *with encryption* from shared memory, tensors should additionally not be read again until serialization has finished, as encryption temporarily modifies tensors in-place.

+If concurrent modification or access is necessary, move the tensors out of shared memory and into a copy in the subprocess before serialization.
+This can be done in the same style shown for snapshotting CUDA tensors in a previous example.

 ```python
 import torch